David Moura

 David Moura Pereira da Silva (born 24 August 1987) is a Brazilian judoka.
-He won a silver medal at the 2017 World Judo Championships in Budapest.
-In 2020, he won one of the bronze medals in the men's +100 kg event at the 2020 Pan American Judo Championships held in Guadalajara, Mexico.
-In 2021, he competed in the men's +100 kg event at the 2021 Judo World Masters held in Doha, Qatar.
+He won a silver medal at the 2017 World Judo Championships, was the gold medalist at the 2015 Pan American Games, the 2015 Pan American Judo Championships and ended 2017 as leader of the world rankings.

 He is the nephew of fellow judo champion Luiz Virgilio Castro de Moura.